ilonayoyoo/Statistical-Hypothesis-Testing/README.md

 #### Research Question 2: Relative to firefighters who do not practice mindfulness meditation, would the mindfulness meditation program lead to a better decision-making reaction time under stress among firefighters?
 (Refer to Operational Procedures for detailed information on how variables are measured)

-**Null Hypothesis H0B**: The mean reaction time under stress of emergency responders who practise regular mindfulness meditation is not significantly faster than those who do not.
+**Null Hypothesis H0B**:
+The mean reaction time under stress of emergency responders who practise regular mindfulness meditation is not significantly faster than those who do not.

-**Alternative Hypothesis H1B**: The mean reaction time under stress of emergency responders who practice regular mindfulness meditation is significantly faster than those who do not
+**Alternative Hypothesis H1B**:
+The mean reaction time under stress of emergency responders who practice regular mindfulness meditation is significantly faster than those who do not

      _H0B_: _rT_ − _rC_ ≤ 0
      _H1B_ : _rT_ − _rC_ > 0 _Where_ :
      _гT_: The mean reaction time under stress for firefighters who practice regular mindfulness meditation.
      _гC_: The mean reaction time under stress for firefighters who do not practice regular mindfulness meditation.

 #### Research question 3: Relative to firefighters who do not practice mindfulness meditation, would one mindfulness meditation program lead to better sleep quality among firefighters?
 (Refer to Operational Procedures for detailed information on how variables are measured)

+**Null Hypothesis H0C**:
-Null Hypothesis, H0C: The mean sleep quality score of emergency responders who practice regular mindfulness meditation is not significantly higher than those who do not.
+The mean sleep quality score of emergency responders who practice regular mindfulness meditation is not significantly higher than those who do not.

+**Alternative Hypothesis H1C**:
-Alternative Hypothesis, H1C: The mean sleep quality score of emergency responders who practice regular mindfulness meditation is significantly higher than those who do not.
+The mean sleep quality score of emergency responders who practice regular mindfulness meditation is significantly higher than those who do not.

      _H0C_ : _𝘲T_ − _𝘲C_ ≤0
      _H1C_ : _𝘲T_ − _𝘲C_ >0 Where:
      _𝘲T_ : The mean sleep quality of firefighters who practice regular mindfulness meditation.
      _𝘲C_ : The mean sleep quality of firefighters who do not practice regular mindfulness meditation.

 ### Research Plan